In this article we show teachers to create, edit or clone JoeZoo comment sets.

 " Red " indicates that you have already connected that comment set to an assignment and may have begun giving feedback with it.
 Trying to edit a comment set with "red" status or to attach another comment set to those assignments will show you a warning.
 If you then edit or change that comment set it will reset any docs you've assessed so you will need to re-assess them.

-Watch these videos to see how to create, share, copy, clone or delete a Comment Set created with JoeZoo.
+Watch this video to see how to create, share, copy, clone or delete a Comment Set created with JoeZoo.

 Here are answers to the most frequently asked questions about JoeZoo comments.